 The boiler is furnished with a flow-switch-type low water cutoff in the outlet nozzle.
 Operation of the switch can be checked by first turning the boiler off and then turning the system pump off, stopping water flow in the system.
 After turning off the pump, turn the boiler back on.
-It should not operate, and a red indicator for "LOW WATER" should be illuminated.
+It should not operate, and a red indicator for "Low Water" or "Water Flow" should be illuminated.
 Do not shut the pump off while the boiler is operating.